Brazil slump risks leaving taxpayers with Olympic real estate bill

 “The question we ask ourselves is not ‘Will the port turn out okay?’ but ‘How long will it take?'”

-Reporting by Stephen Eisenhammer.
+$1 = 4 Brazilian reais.
+(Reporting by Stephen Eisenhammer.
 Additional reporting by Brad Haynes.
-Editing by Paulo Prada and Kieran Murray
+Editing by Paulo Prada and Kieran Murray)